NICTA/nicta-ner/nicta-ner/README.md

 # NICTA Named Entity Recognizer (NER)

-NICTA Named Entity Recogniser is a Java based Named Entity Recogniser which extracts named entities from text such as Organisation, Location and Person names.
+NICTA Named Entity Recogniser is a Java based Named Entity Recogniser which extracts named entities from text, such as Organisation, Location and Person names.

 ## Contributed by: